BonGYaB/rnToDoList/README.md

 # ToDoList
-it is to-do-list sample for using React-Native
+it is React-Native's ToDoList sample.